Economic significance of mountains

 This helps in the formation of fertile plains.

 Northern India’s great alluvial plain was formed by rivers Ganga, Sutlej, and Brahmaputra.

 The mountain ranges serve as natural political boundaries between countries and to a certain degree defend them against invasions.

 The Himalayas have formed a political frontier between India and China.

 Mountainous areas have lower temperatures.

 They serve as a climatic divide between two adjoining regions.

-The Himalaya, for example, form a barrier to the movement of cold winds from Central Asia towards the Indian subcontinent.
+The Himalayas act as a barrier to cold winds coming from Central Asia to the Indian subcontinent.

 The pleasant climate and the beautiful scenery of the mountains have led to their development as centers of tourist attraction.